grace-snow/gridsome-grace/projects/FiveMinPlan.md

 </div>

 <p class="mb-tiny">
-	In October 2018, we launched a free version of the app to our beta group and set about getting their feedback while continuing to design and develop features like:
+	In October 2018, we launched a free version of the app to our beta group and set about getting their feedback while continuing to design and develop features, including:
 </p>
 <ul>
 	<li>Subscription & payment screens</li>